 - Greater career opportunities—joining the union not only provides you great training opportunities, but it gives you the chance to become a local president, business manager, organizer.
 Unions are vital for civic engagement, and joining one will allow you to become a community leader

 Want to fight back against the forces that have made middle class living harder and harder?
 Organize your workplace.
-The more unionized businesses there are, the more we can change our industry—and America.
+The more unionized businesses there are, the more we can change our industry—and North America.